 The finest of all Marlow's Georgian houses, Marlow Place, facing Saint Peter's Street in Station Road, is a highly ornate box of a house complete with pediments, pilasters and a grand external staircase.
 It was built for John Wallop, first Earl of Portsmouth and stylistically attributed to the architect Thomas Archer -circa 1720.

-From the side drive of Marlow Place you will have a good view back to the Old Parsonage - probably the oldest building in Marlow town; parts of it date back to the 14th century.
+From Marlow Place you will have a good view back to the Old Parsonage - probably the oldest building in Marlow town; parts of it date back to the 14th century.

 (5) The High Street